africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Knowing the work you have to do to know the work you have to do - David Allen.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/knowing-the-work-you-have-to-do-to-know-the-work-you-have-to-do-david-allen/","title":"Knowing the work you have to do","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/knowing-the-work-you-have-to-do-to-know-the-work-you-have-to-do-david-allen/","title":"Knowing the work you have to do"}
 ---